PostOwl/postowl/README.md

 1. Configure `.env` with the examples shown for mailpit in `.env.example`
 1. Start the local development server with `npm run dev` - the app is now running in `dev` mode and emails can be sent without encryption
 1. Use PostOwl to add a friend at http://localhost:5173/friends
-1. Create and send them a letter
+1. Create and send them a post
 1. View the email they would have received in the mailpit web interface at http://localhost:8025

 ### Building